Tourist Map of State of Nayarit – Uncover Hidden Beach Paradises

 Transportation and Mobility

 For those who prefer public transportation, local buses ply frequently between towns and cities, providing an affordable way to traverse the state.
 A bus ticket typically costs between $1 and $3 depending on the distance.
-Taxis and ride-sharing services like Uber are also widely available in larger cities such as Tepic and Bahía de Banderas.
+Taxis and ride-sharing services like Uber are also extensively available in larger cities such as Tepic and Bahía de Banderas.

 Schedules and Prices

 Operating hours for attractions across Nayarit can vary greatly, so it's crucial to check in advance.
-Typically, most museums and historical sites are open from 9:00 AM to 5:00 PM, Tuesday to Sunday.
+Usually, most museums and historical sites are open from 9:00 AM to 5:00 PM, Tuesday to Sunday.
 Entry fees for these attractions are generally modest, ranging from $2 to $5.

 When it comes to dining, expect to pay anywhere from $5 to $15 per person for a meal at a local restaurant.
 Seafood, in particular, is a specialty in Nayarit, and a visit to the region isn't complete without trying the fresh catch of the day.